kairaveet/subsplice/README.md

 SPECTRA can installed as a Python package via `pip`.
 We recommend using conda environment with python version set to 3.12.

-`pip install -i https://test.pypi.org/simple/ spectra-kairaveet`
+`pip3 install splicespectrax==2025.0.3`

 ## 📚 Documentation

-Detailed documentation on how to perform SPECTRA analysis is provided on [https://spectra-kairaveethakkar.readthedocs.io/en/latest/](ReadTheDocs) now.
+Detailed documentation on how to perform SPECTRA analysis is provided on [ReadTheDocs](https://spectra-kairaveethakkar.readthedocs.io/en/latest/) now.

 ## 👩‍🏫 Tutorial
 Example datasets:
-PSI files for each TCGA cancer can be downloaded from [https://www.synapse.org/Synapse:syn64934289](here).
+PSI files for each TCGA cancer can be downloaded from [here](https://www.synapse.org/Synapse:syn64934289).

 SPECTRA can be used in two ways:
 - As a **command-line tool** for end-to-end execution